MAbdullah51/Loan-Eligibility-Prediction-Using-ML-Techniques/README.md

-# Loan Eligibility Prediction Using Machine Learning
+# Loan Eligibility Prediction Using Machine Learning Techniques.

 ## 📌 Overview
-A machine learning project that predicts loan approval status based on applicant financial and demographic data.
-Includes data preprocessing, exploratory analysis, model training (Decision Tree, Naive Bayes), and performance evaluation, with Naive Bayes achieving the best accuracy
+This project predicts loan approval status based on applicant demographic and financial information.
+The goal is to help financial institutions automate the loan approval process, making it faster, more accurate, and fairer.

 ## 📊 Dataset
 The dataset contains information such as: